sunnyvale-it/ibm-mq-prometheus-exporter/README.md

 ## Disclaimer

-The source code contained in this repo does not belong to and is not supported/endorsed by IBM or any of its subsidiaries
+The source code contained in this repo does not belong to and is not supported/endorsed by IBM or any of its subsidiaries.

 ## Compatibility